-A few years ago, as I was streamlining my studio I realized I had what might be the last chance to archive these old songs into the digital world, I dug out an old cassette tape of River Running Backwards and ran a digital bootleg of my own album for my archive.
+A few years ago, as I was streamlining my studio I realized I had what might be the last chance to archive my old songs into the digital world.
+I dug out an old cassette tape of River Running Backwards which I had released under the artist name Atman Zi decades ago, and ran a digital bootleg of my own album for my archive.
 I found a number of the songs still did speak to me, with far more immediacy than I would have expected.
 The first I re-recorded is “Medicine” which opens The Blackbird: Vol. 2: Retro (2018).
 It's a song I have always loved to perform and is still fresh to me.

 In my own mystical experience I have come to understand that there are beings of all sorts who we do not recognize in the West generally, and they do not communicate with us in American English, but they do communicate to us using images and ideas already contained in our minds.
 Our minds are the palette with which they can paint their communications to us, and to be clear, our personalities will filter the messages.
 There is no other way it can be.
 A Christian Mystic will “dress” his mysticism in the language and imagery of Christianity just as a Native American Mystic will dress his mysticism in the language and imagery of the Nature around him, as a Celtic Mystic will dress his mysticism in the language and imagery of the Otherworld of Faery and Avalon, and so on.